| UPDATES ARTWORKS WRITINGS SCIENCE LINKS CONTACT GALLERIES BIO

 be outslandered, outbuggered, undercut and overtopped.
 Trimmed

 and fluffed.
 Defeathered and retarred.
+It is thought

 that I am mad.
 But follow me through the gentle maze, and listen.